 These drugs can cause side effects such as:

 - unusual movements (dyskinesia)

 - over-the-counter medications

 - prescription medications

-Make sure you talk to your doctor about all medications and supplements your loved one takes.
+Make sure you talk with your doctor about all medications and supplements your loved one takes.

-The drugs entacopine (Comtan) and tolcapone (Tasmar) also block an enzyme that breaks down dopamine in the brain.
+The drugs entacapone (Comtan), tolcapone (Tasmar), and opicapone (Ongentys) also block an enzyme that breaks down dopamine in the brain.
 Stalevo is a combination drug that includes both carbidopa-levodopa and a COMT inhibitor.

 COMT inhibitors cause many of the same side effects as carbidopa-levodopa.
 They can also damage the liver.

-Although drugs that increase dopamine levels are the staples of Parkinson’s treatment, a few other medications also help control symptoms.
+Although drugs that increase dopamine levels are the staples of Parkinson’s treatment, a few other medications also help manage symptoms.

 Trihexyphenidyl (Artane) and benztropine (Cogentin) reduce tremors from Parkinson’s disease.
 Their side effects include: